-- Comprehensive Includes response procedures for every person or agency having a role in the response and that it addresses all possible hazards--from lightning strikes to terrorist threats; - Risk-based Addresses actual risks facing the LSS and the school; and - Complete Contains documents such as maps, call-down lists, and up-to-date emergency points of contact.
+- Comprehensive includes response procedures for every person or agency having a role in the response and addresses possible hazards, from lightning strikes to terrorist threats. - Risk-based addresses actual risks facing the LSS and the school. - Complete contains documents such as maps, call-down lists, and up-to-date emergency points of contact.